 Hughton was named the Premier League's manager of the month in March 2018

-Hughton, who joined Albion in December 2014, led the club to the Premier League for the first time in 2017, and they finished 15th in their first season back in the top flight.
+Hughton first joined Brighton in December 2014 and led the club to the Premier League for the first time in 2017.